 Main Ingredients

-- Vinegar (Optional).
-A dash of apple cider or white vinegar is a good way to give a little more acidity.
+- Vinegar.
+A dash of apple cider vinegar is a good way to give a little more acidity.

-- Worcestershire sauce (optional).
+- Worcestershire sauce.
 Adds depth and richness while counterbalancing the sweetness with a little acidity and umami.
-You don't need extra salt because it's already salty enough.
+You don't need to add extra salt because it's already salty enough.

 How To Make A Classic Meatloaf Glaze

-- Stir.
-Combine them and whisk until a smooth consistency is reached.
+- Combine them and whisk until a smooth consistency is reached.

 Variations And Substitutions

-- Mustard: Try adding yellow mustard for a tart coating.
-Apple cider vinegar or white vinegar can also be added.
+- Vinegar: Apple cider vinegar or white vinegar can also be used.

-- Spices: For more spiciness, feel free to add a sprinkle of cayenne pepper or a little amount of garlic powder.
+- Spiciness: For more spiciness, try to add a sprinkle of cayenne pepper or italian seasoning.

 Make Ahead and Storage